pzivich/zEpid/docs/Causal.rst

 `Schuler MS, Rose S 2017 <https://www.ncbi.nlm.nih.gov/pubmed/27941068>`_

-Currently, only a simple TMLE is implemented.
-Future work will include variable selection procedures and allow predictions to be generated with machine learning algorithms (or other user models).
-For now, we will go through a simple (naive) TMLE.
+The TMLE implementation allows use of logistic regression models (standard) or user-specified models (like ``sklearn`` machine learning algorithms or the super learner procedure).
+We will first demonstrate the logistic regression model approach.
 First, the data is loaded and prepared

 .. code:: python

+  import zepid as ze
+  from zepid.causal.doublyrobust import TMLE

   df = ze.load_sample_data(False)
   df[['cd4_rs1', 'cd4_rs2']] = ze.spline(df, 'cd40', n_knots=3, term=2, restricted=True)

 Next, the ``zepid.causal.doublyrobust.TMLE`` class is initialized.
 It is initialized with the pandas dataframe containing the data, column name of the exposure, and column name of the outcome.
 By default, the risk difference is estimated.
-To estimate the risk ratio or odds ratio specify the optional argument ``psi`` to be ``risk_ratio`` or ``odds_ratio``, respectively.
+To estimate the risk ratio or odds ratio specify the optional argument ``measure`` to be ``risk_ratio`` or ``odds_ratio``, respectively.

 .. code:: python

-  from zepid.causal.doublyrobust import TMLE tmle = TMLE(df, exposure='art', outcome='dead')
+  tmle = TMLE(df, exposure='art', outcome='dead')

 After initialization, the exposure model and outcome models are specified.
-This is the same process as the Augmented Inverse Probability Weight fitting procedure.
+This is the same process as the AIPW fitting procedure.

 .. code:: python

-  tm.exposure_model('male + age0 + age_rs1 + age_rs2 + cd40 + cd4_rs1 + cd4_rs2 + dvl0',
+  tm.exposure_model('male + age0 + age_rs1 + age_rs2 + cd40 + cd4_rs1 + cd4_rs2 + dvl0')
-                    print_results=False)
-  tm.outcome_model('art + male + age0 + age_rs1 + age_rs2 + cd40 + cd4_rs1 + cd4_rs2 + dvl0',
+  tm.outcome_model('art + male + age0 + age_rs1 + age_rs2 + cd40 + cd4_rs1 + cd4_rs2 + dvl0')
-                   print_results=False)

 After both models are specified the TMLE model can be fit.
 Results can be printed to the console via ``TMLE.summary()``